How to make your website Responsive

 Migrating an existing site?
 This gives you a choice - a complete redesign or a migration of your existing theme.

 How easy theme migration is & how long migration takes can vary wildly.
 Some designs are pretty simple to migrate, although there's often something on a site that needs a layout change to work.
 Mainly these are sites that have been built within the last couple of years using modern design techniques.
 Older sites, and those built using older layout techniques, can take longer in development and testing.
-At a first glance it can look like a site will be relatively simple to migrate, but there are often details in the layout and the way the site re-flows on the range of modern screens sizes that make it more time consuming than it first appears.
+At a first glance it can look like a site will be relatively simple to migrate, but there are often details in the layout and the way the site re-flows on a range of modern screens sizes that make it more time consuming than it first appears.

 The two keys to a successful migration to mobile are:

 - Patience.
 It can take time to work through the redesign of a site, and if you are used to the exact way your site looks then it can be difficult to accept some of the changes that may be needed to make the redesign work within budget.
 Given an unlimited budget, almost any layout can be made to work across a range of modern devices.
-If the process is starting to drag on then it's probably time revisit #1 on this list with all the stake holders.
+If the process is starting to drag on then it's probably time revisit #1 on this list with all the stake holders and rebuild consensus.

-When moving an existing site to a responsive layout it's often better to restart the design process and view it as a new build rather than an addon.
+When moving an existing site to a responsive layout it's often better to restart the design process and view it as a new build rather than an add-on.
 That gives you the freedom to revisit your calls to action to make sure they are working and to give your site a modern look & functionality at the same time.
 The difference in budget between a clean start on the theme and a 'migration' can be minimal, in some cases it's cheaper to redesign than to migrate your old layout.

 If you'd like a fresh responsive site, or a conversion of your existing site, contact us